 - Investigate the status of the resource using

-. - Check for resource constraints or pod scheduling issues.
+kubectl describe. - Check for resource constraints or pod scheduling issues.

 - Investigate the status of the resource using